 - If there is an attack, leave the affected area immediately if it is safe to do so.

 There are serious penalties for drink driving in Ireland, including heavy fines and jail sentences.
-Blood alcohol limits are .05 for fully licensed drivers in standard motor vehicles and .02 for professional, learner and novice drivers.
+Blood alcohol limits are 0.05% in most cases but 0.02% for professional, learner and novice drivers.

 - Check your travel insurance will cover you before driving in Ireland.